Euthanasia Euthanasia

 In order that the happiness of the saints may be more delightful and that they may give to God more copious thanks for it, they are permitted perfectly to behold the sufferings of the damned… The saints will rejoice in the punishment of the damned.

-~ St. Thomas Aquinas (born: 1225 died: 1274-03-07 at age: 48)
+~ St. Thomas Aquinas (1225 1274-03-07 age:48)

 Christian women titillate themselves contemplating the suffering of the near naked Christ.
 Christian men in some cultures whip themselves bloody in emulation of the suffering of Christ.
-Nuns and priests torment themselves in penance hoping to placate the god Jehovah.
+Nuns and priests torment themselves in penance hoping to placate the god Yahweh.
 The point is Christians have a rather unhealthy relationship with suffering, especially the suffering of others.
 They see it as a Good Thing™.

 My biggest nightmare is on my deathbed to fall into the clutches of arrogant, meddling Christians like those in the KRTLS.